 If you’ve ever fundraised for a startup, then you know how stressful it can be.
-Once the fundraising initiative for Round A started in the midst of the uncertainty and stress of COVID19, me and my fellow co-founders were working 16-hour days and most weekends.
+Once the fundraising initiative for Round A started amid the uncertainty and stress of COVID-19, I and my fellow co-founders were working 16-hour days and most weekends.

 It was stressful, but we loved every step of the process.
-It helped us to crystalize the vision and to bring amazing people on board in order to make it happen.
+It helped us to crystalize the vision and to bring amazing people on board to make it happen.

 From bootstrap to a funded startup

 Since the start, we’ve put a lot of hard work and endless hours into bringing our vision to life.
 We did everything by ourselves, from billing and accounting to cold calling, and door-to-door selling.
 At the time, a lot of doors remained closed to us.

 We got the foot in the door when we sold our product to Halman Aldubi Investment House, our alma mater, where we previously filled in support and sales roles.
 We understood the internal pain of their employees first-hand.
 The amount of paper and PDF forms we had to fill out just didn’t make sense.
 And that’s how the idea for EasySend was born - eliminating manual processes and replacing them with digital customer journeys.

 After gaining our first customer, the company started to get more traction in the Israeli market.
 Every single sale meant that we could hire another employee, grow our company, and build a better product.
 After three years, we had a team of 20 strong individuals, our own office, and an impressive portfolio of local clients, including most of the biggest insurance and asset management companies in Israel.

 And shortly thereafter, we set our sights on expanding abroad.